qbart/qbart.github.io/src/content/_index.md

 I'm a software engineer currently working at [Selleo](https://selleo.com).
 I specialize in backend development, databases and devops.
 As a hobby I develop video games in [SoftKiwi](https://www.softkiwi.com/) and play bunch of board games.
 I am also into sound design, Artificial Intelligence, game jams ([GGJ](https://globalgamejam.org/users/bwojtowicz)/[LD](https://ldjam.com/users/bart/games)) and learning new programming languages.
-From time to time I tinker with Raspberry PI.
+From time to time I tinker with Raspberry Pi.